Hydrocarbon definition sources and examples

-Hydrocarbon definition sources and examples

 Hence the thermal decomposition of decane given octane and ethene.

 But using suitable catalysts, alkanes containing six or more carbon atoms are cyclized.

-	Thus when petroleum oil creaked, most of the hydrocarbons are produced.
-Therefore most important

-	hydrocarbon are those containing up to four carbon atom which is methane, ethane, ethylene, propane,

-	butane, butane and isobutene.
+Thus when petroleum oil creaked, most of the liquid hydrocarbon is produced.
+Therefore most important hydrocarbon are those containing up to four carbon atom which is methane, ethane, ethylene, propane, butane, butane and isobutene.